 - Change the duration and/or the saturation.

-- In cases where there is a Schedule conflict, a fourth screen will be presented to allow users to edit the schedules appropriately in order to match the new values of the of the re-booked Campaign.
+- In cases where there is a Schedule conflict, a fourth screen will be presented to allow users to edit the schedules properly to match the new values of the of the re-booked Campaign.
 Any unresolved conflict will prevent from proceeding until the offending schedule is resolved or deleted.

 Note: Rebooking evaluates the original targeting requirements -- Display Units and Frames -- at the time of booking.
 Broadsign Control Administrator will notify you of any conflicts.
 If you want to target the same Display Units and Frames, without evaluation, you should renew the Campaign instead of rebooking.